rickballard/CoCivium/docs/intent/advice/notes/20251127/CoSync_20251128T014115Z_CoIndex_CoTroveScope_v1.md

 - Co1 and future CoIndex sessions should:
   - Read this memo.
   - Evolve or refactor the advice into formal standards and tools.
-  - Wire CoTrove into the CoIndex and CoPortal architectures.
+  - Wire CoTrove into the CoIndex and System.Func`2[System.Text.RegularExpressions.Match,System.String] architectures.

 - This session ("Benedict") will terminate once this CoSync note and the CoIndex memo are on repo, with no remaining unsaved wisdom.